raulmoreno17/gorilla-challenge/README.md

 It has 3 main modules: Dashboard, Users, Products and Orders.

 Dashboard shows 5 tiles with:
-  latest 5 Users created
+  latest 5 Users created,
-  latest 5 products created
+  latest 5 products created,
-  latest 5 orders created
+  latest 5 orders created,
-  Chart with the 5 most sale products
+  Chart with the 5 most sale products,
   Chart with the 12 months/num or orders of that month

 For Users, Products and Orders, show tables with pagination with 10 items per page as well as arrows/numbers to navigate.